ministryofjustice/calculate-release-dates/docs/sds-plus.md

 #### For SEC250 and SEC250_ORA Sentence Types:

 - **List A:**
-    - Apply if the sentence type is YOI or YOI_ORA.
+    - Apply if the sentence type is SEC250 and SEC250_ORA.
     - Identify as SDS+ if the sentence date is before 28/6/22, the sentence length is 7 years or more, and meets the conditions of List A.

 - **List C:**